top of page

 • There's no cure, but diet changes and medicines can often help control the symptoms.

-However, IBS is more than just physical symptoms.
+However, IBS is more than just abdominal pain and physical symptoms.
 And is so much more debilitating than non-sufferers realise.
+It's a chronic condition that has a whole range of other symptoms alongside the diarrhoea and stomach pain that is commonly known about.

 This is the main reason so many treatments for IBS fail.
-They only concentrate on the physical aspects.
-Take for example the Low Fodmap diet, medication, and supplements, they exclusively treat the physical symptoms.
+In most cases an Irritable Bowel Syndrome treatment protocol will concentrate on the physical aspects.
+Take for example the Low FODMAP diet, medication, and supplements, they exclusively treat the physical symptoms.

 In short, it affects every area of life!